aswathyachuzz/Campus_Placement_Prediction_Website/README.md

 6. Communication and Notifications: The website facilitates communication between students and recruiters through messaging or email notifications.
 It allows recruiters to send interview invitations or provide feedback to students regarding their profiles.

-7. Performance Metrics: The system tracks and analyzes performance metrics such as prediction accuracy,placement success rates, and student satisfaction.
+7. Performance Metrics: The system tracks and analyzes performance metrics such as prediction accuracy,placement success rates,and student satisfaction.
 This helps in evaluating the effectiveness of the prediction model and improving its performance over time.

 8. User Support and Help Center: The website includes user support features such as FAQs, documentation, and a help center to assist users with any queries or issues they may encounter while using the platform.